The Orthologic of Epistemic Modals: Conclusion

+A different approach to pragmatics would be to treat the context set in the first instance as a set of worlds, which is updated in a standard way, and treat the corresponding possibility model as being derived from the context set using the method of epistemic extensions.
+This approach would need to be further developed to explain how we update with purely modal information.

+A further set of questions concerns how to think about truth, correctness, agreement, and retraction in a possibility semantic framework.
+These are related to, but not necessarily determined by, questions about updating.
+These are difficult problems in the context of modal discourse; among other things, it is not particularly clear what the empirical generalizations are (see \citealt{Khoo14}, \citealt{Khoo:2019}, \citealt{Beddor:2018}, and \citealt{Phillips:2019}, which together suggest that the empirical picture is quite complicated).
+As far as we can tell, our approach is compatible with a wide range of answers to this question, including contextualist, relativist, and expressivist ones, although the details of a pragmatic theory in any of these veins will need to be developed further.

-There are several obvious points for further development.
-We have gestured toward a treatment of the indicative embedding data in terms of presuppositions; that idea should be developed rigorously.
-We should extend the system with quantifiers (where, as we have observed, parallel embedding phenomena arise).
-We should further explore the treatment of probabilities in our system, with particular attention to the various generalizations that have been posited to hold of modals and, in particular, conditionals.
-We should explore what pragmatic system naturally goes with the possibility semantics we have developed.
-Whether our system, or further developments of it, ultimately provides the correct account, we hope that future work will take on board our goal of directly characterizing the logical peculiarities of epistemic modals and conditionals, aiming to capture exactly where classical logic goes wrong and where it doesn't.
+Whether our system, or further developments of it, ultimately provides the correct account, we hope that future work will take on board our goal of directly characterizing the logical peculiarities of epistemic language, aiming to capture exactly where classical logic goes wrong and where it doesn't.